 I haven’t started research on Canada yet.
 This place was recommended to me by people who have been there.
 I haven’t started research on Canada yet, but have been able to visit Nova Scotia a couple of times.
 Please send me ideas of other places with easy and also wheelchair accessible trails in Newfoundland.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
-Please e-mail me with your suggestions using the form to the right.
+Please e-mail me with your suggestions using the form in the sidebar.

 I haven’t visited Salmonier, but family who did say it is great.
 Here is a quote from its website description: “The layout of the Park is based on a nature walk.
 The animals are in large natural enclosures scattered along the park’s boardwalk trail.
 This allows visitors to see animals that are part of their natural surroundings and also encourages visitors to feel they are part of these surroundings.
 Salmonier Nature Park takes people into the landscape where the animals are displayed in settings that are as natural as possible.”